 - When you use a water brush pen, keep your pressure super light.
 Do not push down as hard as you would with your traditional brush pen.
 The water spreads out quickly, so don’t overdo it!
 Use a light touch, with very little pressure and the water, will do all the work for you!

-Give These Lettering Styles a Try in 2019
+Give These Lettering Styles a Try

 Lettering can be intimidating, but you will find that your skills will develop quickly once you jump in.
 If you are looking for a bit more information before jumping in, check out this Ultimate Hand lettering Guide.